ThomasGrelier/Udacity-SDC-P3-BehavorialCloning/writeup_report.md

 ![](./Images/config.png)

 #### Results and analysis

 The main observations I made are the following:

 * Model :
-	* Architecture: NVIDIA model behaves far better than my initial model.
+	* Architecture: as expected **NVIDIA model behaves quite better than my initial model**.
 However I still could find a configuration where my initial model could perform a full lap.
 This means that the complexity of NVIDIA's model is not necessary to achieve this project.
 However for successful driving in many different situations, this level of complexity seems mandatory
 	* Dropout: adding dropout layers increase the behaviour.
 However it is not necessary to add a lot of them. **Only one dropout layer on the inputs provided as good results as adding 5 dropout layers**.
 	* Activation: no noticeable difference between RELU and ELU.
 * Image augmentation:
-	* The best choice for the probability of translating images with near-zero steering angle was 0.9.
+	* The best choice for the probability of translating images with near-zero steering angle was **0.9**.
 That is we only keep 10% of straight driving images.
 	* Steering angle offset for left/right images between 0.20 and 0.25 appear fine
 	* Maximum translation : no big difference from 70 to 100 pixels
 	* Steering angle offset per pixel when translating the image: 0.004 was better than 0.005.
 This latter figure results in more zigzaging of the car
 * Training:
-	* Number of samples: increasing from 16000 to 24000 points brought very little improvements
+	* Number of samples: **increasing from 16072 to 24108 points brought very little improvements**
-	* Nb of epochs: the optimization converged very quickly.
+	* Nb of epochs: **the optimization converged very quickly**.
 After 3 epochs, the loss was almost stabilized.
 We can see it on the picture at the end of this paragraph.
 	* Regularization: helps the car to drive straighter.
 The best values were between 0.005 and 0.01, and depended on other parameters.
 The higher the value the straigher drives the car, but the risk of going out in the curves increases!
-	* Batch size: 32 was the best choice.
+	* Batch size: **32 was the best choice**.
 Surprisingly I got really bad results with 128.
-	* Optimizer: no noticeable differnece between Adam, RMSprop and SGD, at least for with the default values.
+	* Optimizer: **no noticeable difference between Adam, RMSprop and SGD**, at least  with the default values.
 Certainly tuning the hyperparameters could bring differences.

 ![](./Images/loss.jpg)